Table of Contents

 Advanced Node JS Interview Questions

-Now that we’ve covered some of the most popular Node JS interview questions for beginners, lets transition and move on to the Node JS interview questions and answers for experienced web developers.
+Now that we’ve covered some of the most popular questions for beginners, lets transition and move on to the ones that are for experienced web developers.

 These questions aren’t going to be a shocker or anything – your interviewers probably aren’t going to ask you to create a web page from scratch during your job interview.
 However, you will have to show some advanced level knowledge with some of these questions – after all, they aren’t called advanced without a reason!